kamboonawaz/job-matcher/README.md

           - **AI-powered job recommender:** Ranks job postings for a candidate using TF‑IDF, cosine similarity, and a FastAPI backend.
           - **Production-ready structure:** Modular code, config-driven, with tests, reporting, and Docker support.
-          - **Recruiter-facing:** Clear, reproducible results; easy to extend with embeddings, LTR, or cloud deployment.
+          - Clear, reproducible results; easy to extend with embeddings, LTR, or cloud deployment.

           ---